 What we do:

-The Consortium was formed to access HUD's Continuum of Care funding, which has provided over $17 million dollars of capital and operating funds to South Dakota since 2000.
-In addition, the Consortium has also expanded its efforts and knowledge of homelessness in South Dakota by facilitating meetings and events for individuals and organizations.
-This opportunity to collaborate is improving services and the access to services for our citizens and has also led to the creation of the following important events and organizations.
+The Consortium was formed to access HUD's Continuum of Care funding, which has provided over $20 million dollars of capital and operating funds to South Dakota since 2000.
+In addition, the Consortium has also expanded its efforts and knowledge of homelessness in South Dakota by facilitating meetings and events for individuals and organizations, and analyzing homelessness information.

 To obtain accurate information on South Dakota's homeless population, the Consortium is responsible for implementing and maintaining a software program called the Homeless Management Information System (HMIS).
 It is the goal of the Consortium to have all agencies, who serve homeless individuals and families, utilize HMIS, providing one unified system with accurate and consistent information.